smspillaz/reading/papers/nlp/reasoning/andreas_models_of_meaning.md

 ---
-title: Models of Meaning?
-(Presentation at NAACL).
+title: "Models of Meaning?
+(Presentation at NAACL)."
 ---